 In September 2021, the government released a draft exposure bill12 that seeks to apply additional regulations to litigation funding, in particular the fees charged by lawyers and commissions collected by funders.
 Under the proposed legislation, in determining whether distributions to litigation funders are fair and reasonable, the court is required to presume that a distribution that provides for less than 70 per cent of the gross claim proceeds to be paid to group members is not fair and reasonable.
 The draft bill also sets out a list of factors that the court is required to consider when determining distribution amounts.

 v ALRC review of the Legislative Framework for Corporations and Financial Services Regulation

 In September 2020, and following from the Royal Commission, the Australian Law Reform Commission (ALRC) commenced an inquiry into the potential simplification of the laws that regulate financial services in Australia.
 The focus of the inquiry is not on policy changes regarding the content of the current obligations on financial services.
 Instead, the ALRC is considering how to facilitate a more adaptive, efficient and navigable framework of legislation.
 The ALRC will deliver its report in multiple stages.
 The first report will focus on the use of definitions in corporations and financial services legislation and is due by 30 November 2021.
 Further reports are due in 2022 and 2023.

 Changes to court procedure

-In June 2020, the Victorian Parliament passed legislation legalising contingency fees, such that a plaintiff can seek a court order that its legal costs be shared amongst all group members where the court is satisfied that it is appropriate or necessary to achieve justice.
-This will entitle lawyers to a percentage of the litigation proceeds and continue to make the Victorian Supreme Court an attractive class actions forum.
+In June 2020, the Victorian Parliament passed legislation legalising group costs orders (GCOs) or contingency fees, such that a plaintiff can seek a court order that its legal costs be shared among all group members if the court is satisfied that it is appropriate or necessary to achieve justice.
+Victoria is the first Australian jurisdiction to do so.

 Privilege and professional secrecy